gdemengin/pipeline-logparser/README.md

 this library provides functions:
 * to retrieve logs with branch info (as string or as run artifacts)
 * to filter logs from branches
-* to retrieve direct urls to logs (pipeline steps)
+* to retrieve direct urls to logs (Pipeline Steps)

 functionalities:
 - retrieve logs with branch info